jaseuts/beer_style_classification/README.md

 Advanced DSI Assignment 2
 ==============================

-Building a custom Neural Network to classify beer typess such as appearance, aroma, palate or taste etc.
+Building a custom Neural Network to classify beer typess based on features such as appearance, aroma, palate or taste etc.

 CLI commands to run the notebook on a docker container: